maenu/BlockStyler/README.md

 ## Installation

-Install with Metacello from GitHub.
+Install through the Catalog by searching for BlockStyler or install with Metacello from GitHub:

 ```smalltalk
 Metacello new